 Series 52 Exam vs the Security Industry Essentials (SIE) Exam

-Becoming Municipal Securities Representative now requires passing the new Series 52 “top-off” exam as well as the new SIE exam.
+Becoming a Municipal Securities Representative now requires passing the new Series 52 “top-off” exam as well as the new SIE exam.

 The introductory-level SIE exam targets prospective securities industry professionals.
 Therefore, it tests knowledge of basic securities industry information and concepts fundamental to working in the industry.
 The test covers a variety of topics including the structure of the securities industry markets, regulatory agencies and their functions, types of products and their risks, and prohibited practices.